thanhvu0895/CMKit-Java-Learning-Management-System/README.md

 # VI.
 Conclusion

-Summary of key takeaways for using CMKit:
+Summary of key takeaways:

 - CMKit provides a platform for students to collaborate on code projects in a Git controlled environment, with version control and easy access to feedback and support.

 - The Git environment provides an opportunity for students to develop skills in code management and collaborative coding practices, which are highly valued in industry settings.

-Final thoughts and recommendations for using CMKit
-By providing a structured and collaborative environment for students to learn and practice coding skills, instructors can help to prepare students for success in future careers in the field.
+- By providing a structured and collaborative environment for students to learn and practice coding skills, instructors can help to prepare students for success in future careers in the field.

 Future Ideas:

 - GithubCLI to browse Git directory without having to download: [github cli.zip](https://github.com/thanhvu0895/CMKit-Java-Learning-Management-System/files/10848853/github.cli.zip).

 # VII Presentation